 “Christian?
 What is it?” she asks, fear clearly evident in her voice.
 I hadn’t noticed that I had fallen into my patented stare, but Elena is one person who never fell prey to it, even though I could tell that it visibly gave her chills.

 “What exactly happened between you and my brother, Elena?”
 Even under her salon tan, I can see the color leave her face.

-“I’ve heard Elliot’s side of the story.
-And now I want to hear yours.
+“I’ve heard Elliot’s side of the story, and now I want to hear yours.
 What exactly happened when my brother was 14?”
-She is staring at me horrified now.
-I want answers and I am going to get them, and if she doesn’t give them to me, then I’ve already got my answers.
+She’s staring at me horrified now.
+I want answers and I’m going to get them, and if she doesn’t give them to me, then I’ve already got my answers.
 I sit silently and wait for her response.
-The wheels are turning feverishly in her mind as she attempts to concoct a story that will appease me, but it’s too late now.
+The wheels are turning feverishly in her mind as she attempts to concoct a story that she thinks will appease me, but it’s too late now.
 I know the truth.
-I have heard all that I need to hear from this vile human being.
+I’ve heard all that I need to hear from this vile human being.

 “Elena… you can go now,” I say, flatly.
 She’s terrified now.

 “Christian, what does all this mean?” she gasps.
 “You believe me, don’t you?”

 “Elena!
 You can go now,” I repeat.
 She stands indignantly and snatches her clutch from the breakfast bar.
 In an attempt to save some of her dignity, she asks, “What should I tell Ms. Ellison?”
 Her last “hole card”… she’s playing her trumps—or so she thinks—because she feels her power slipping away.
 What she doesn’t understand is that it’s already gone.

 “You really want to talk to me about a sub now?”
 I ask impassively.

 “Well, forgive my confusion, Christian!
 Less than three weeks ago, you acted as if you would have fucked anything willing…”